- To increase student interest and knowledge concerning academic research and scholarship.

 We are soliciting student projects from any academic discipline.
 Students wishing to present research papers or other projects need to register for the conference and send an abstract of their project (details below).
 Each participant will have fifteen minutes to make an oral presentation of their project that will be followed by five minutes of questions and discussion.
 (We ask the papers not be read verbatim.)
 Students are asked to specify any audio-visual needs their presentation will employ.
 We request that student presenters bring several extra copies of their papers for distribution to interested faculty and students.

 A luncheon will be provided for all registered participants, their parents, and their faculty sponsors.
 Presenting students will also receive a commemorative book.
 Abstracts will be published in the conference program.
 There will also be opportunities for visiting students and faculty mentors to interact with colleagues and meet our keynote speaker.

-All student presenters must submit a registration form to Nancy King in the Academic Affairs Office, University Hall 122 by Friday, January 25, 2013.
-The deadline has been extended to through February 1, 2013
+All student presenters must submit a registration form to Nancy King in the Academic Affairs Office, University Hall 122 by Friday, January 24, 2014.

 - Heidelberg Students

 The abstract of the project must be submitted to firstname.lastname@example.org by email by Friday, January 31, 2014 and should be 70-100 words in length.
 Presentations do not need to be complete at this time, only abstracts formatted to Microsoft WORD.
 See sample abstract.

 "An Icarus Who Flew Too Close...: A Social-Values Interpretation of the Barrymore Text" - Dr. Jan Younger